The most likely times for international students to travel, either inside or outside the U.S., are

 - Summer Vacation, which begins at the end of the spring semester:

-See special concerns regarding renewal of visas subject to
+- See special concerns regarding renewal of visas subject to Administrative Processing/Security Clearance

 What do I need when traveling inside the U.S. and returning?

 When traveling locally--Dartmouth, Fall River, New Bedford--take copies of your documents with you.
-See the Additional Important Travel Information link to the right for other tips about copying your documents.
+See this Additional travel information for other tips about copying your documents.
 Outside of the local area, you should carry a valid passport and a current, original I-20 signed for travel.
 Please check with the International Student & Scholar Center (ISSC) if you are not sure about the status of your documents.

 What do I need when traveling outside the U.S. and returning?